The above bar graph shows that Magento is the second most attacked CMS out there. Source: ZDNet

 Two-factor authentication adds an extra layer of security to your password.
 Mandating an additional security question, an OTP, or an email verification, along with the password works as two-factor authentication.
 The following are certain factors that need to be considered while opting for the right 2FA for your store:

-- The knowledge factor, something that only the user will know such as name or pet’s name, etc.
+- The knowledge factor is something that only the user will know such as name or pet’s name, etc.

-- The possession factor, something that only the user possesses such as his/her ID or mobile phone for OTP verification.
+- The possession factor is something that only the user possesses such as his/her ID or mobile phone for OTP verification.

-- The inherence factor, something which is unique for a user such as fingerprints.
+- The inherence factor is unique for a user such as fingerprints.

-- The location factor, something such as tracking the GPS of the device the user is carrying.
+- The location factor is something such as tracking the GPS of the device the user is carrying.

-- The time factor, it restricts the authentication to a certain period of time.
+- The time factor, it restricts the authentication to a certain period.
 For example — the validity of an OTP generally lasts a couple of minutes only.
 Same with other 2FA verifications.

 4. Backup your website from time to time

 Backing up a website is one of the most commonly recommended Magento security practices.
 This is because when nothing works, you can use a good backup of your website to start afresh.
-Magento provides backing up facilities for different parts of the website such as — databases, file systems, and medial files.
+Magento provides backing-up facilities for different parts of the website such as — databases, file systems, and medical files.

 - From the admin sidebar, select System>Tools>Backup.